marcelo-earth/animo/README.md

 OK.
 So Animo is a free extension for them.
 You install it, you sign in with your Google Account and that's it! 🥹

+Next time you talk to the AI from your editor just tell him/her/them/it, "Create a solar system" and boom! there you have it